-This section adopts section 17 of the uniform act.
-As stated in the ULC comment to this section, this section sets forth the uniform act's general structure for creating a privilege prohibiting disclosure of collaborative law communications in legal proceedings, which is based on similar provisions in the Uniform Mediation Act.
-The comments in that Act should be consulted for additional discussion of the issues raised here.
+This section adopts Section 17 of the uniform act, which sets forth the uniform act's general structure for creating a privilege prohibiting disclosure of collaborative law communications in legal proceedings, and which is based on similar provisions in the Uniform Mediation Act.

 As noted by the ULC in its comment to the source section, parties are holders of the collaborative law communications privilege.
 The privilege of the parties draws upon the purpose, rationale, and traditions of the attorney-client privilege in that the paramount justification of the privilege set forth by this section is to encourage candor by the parties, just as encouraging client candor is the central justification for the attorney-client privilege.
-The comment also notes that using the attorney-client privilege as a core base for the collaborative law communications privilege is also particularly appropriate since the extensive participation of attorneys is a hallmark of collaborative law.
+The comment also notes that using the attorney-client privilege as a base for the collaborative law communications privilege is particularly appropriate since the extensive participation of attorneys is a hallmark of collaborative law.

-Extending the privilege to nonparties for their own communications, in the ULC view, seeks to facilitate the candid participation of experts and others who may have information and perspective that would facilitate resolution of the dispute.
+Extending the privilege to nonparties for their own communications will, in the ULC view, facilitate the candid participation of experts and others who may have information and perspective that would facilitate resolution of the dispute.
 According to the ULC, this provision also covers statements prepared by experts and other similar reports prepared for the collaborative law process and submitted as part of it.

 Collaborative lawyers are not nonparty participants under the act.
-Similar to the attorney-client privilege, the privilege under this act is held by the client and may be waived by the client even over the lawyer's objection.
+As with the attorney-client privilege, the privilege under this act is held by the client and may be waived by the client even over the lawyer's objection.
 The lawyer's allegiance and responsibility is to the client and the lawyer must abide by a client's decisions.
 As a result, the lawyer has no additional right to independently assert privilege as a participant in the collaborative law process.
-See ULC Comment to Rule 2 Definitions and source section.

-Subsection b. is intended to reaffirm that for purposes of the collaborative law communication privilege, what is protected is the communication that is made in the collaborative process --and not the underlying evidence giving rise to the communication.
+Subsection d. is intended to reaffirm that for purposes of the collaborative law communication privilege, what is protected is the communication that is made in the collaborative process --and not the underlying evidence giving rise to the communication.